Mrn157/nix-dotfiles/README.md

 sudo cp ./wgcf-profile.conf /etc/wireguard/

 ```
-Turn Cloudflare Warp on and off
+# Turn Cloudflare Warp on and off
 ```
 sudo wg-quick up wgcf-profile # To enable sudo wg-quick down wgcf-profile # To disable wgcf trace # To test if working find "warp=on"
 ```
+# Vimium C
-Vimium C, useful keybind will make you able to press clickable buttons on a website and make you able to scroll on their
+useful keybind will make you able to press clickable buttons on a website and make you able to scroll on their
 area without activating the button
 ```
 map af LinkHints.activateFocus
 ```

-How to stop 'git push' asking for username and password token everytime:
+# How to stop 'git push' asking for username and password token everytime:

 Generate a key
 If you try git cloning a git@github.com ssh you will get this error: